MicrosoftDocs/cpp-docs.it-it/docs/standard-library/functional-functions.md

 ### <a name="parameters"></a>Parametri

+*pfunc*<br/>
-*pfunc* il puntatore a funzione unaria o binaria da convertire in una funzione adattabile.
+Puntatore a funzione unaria o binaria da convertire in una funzione adattabile.

 ### <a name="return-value"></a>Valore restituito